igoose1/xie/content/now.md

 I haven't updated this page for 2 months.
 Weeks were a bit chaotic and my geolocation, mood and plans for the year depended on Malaysia's immigration department.
 Eventually, I obtained the longest visa I've ever had.
-We plan to slow down with travelling for a year
---- or more, who knows --- and build a base in Kuala Lumpur.
+We plan is to slow down with travelling for a year --- or more, who knows --- and build a base in Kuala Lumpur.

 Right now I'm sitting in the living room of Tzeyu's relative.
 They were kind enough to host us while we are signing a long-term rental contract.
 I'm lucky being here and I never